adbar/trafilatura/docs/evaluation.rst

 - `news-please <https://github.com/fhamborg/news-please>`_ is a news crawler that extracts structured information
 - `python-readability <https://github.com/buriy/python-readability>`_ cleans the page and preserves some markup

+Last but not least, `trafilatura <https://github.com/adbar/trafilatura>`_ is the library documented here.
+It downloads web pages, scrapes main text and comments while preserving some structure, and converts to TXT, CSV, XML & TEI-XML.

 Description
 -----------